Mrnt/OctoPrint-FlashForge/README.md

 ## Troubleshooting

 Verify the plugin is enabled (Settings > Plugin Manager - "FlashForge" should be enabled), Octoprint may need to be restarted.
+If plugin does not appear in Plugin Manager list `libusb1` may need to be installed manually - current version of plugin should do this automatically.

-If it fails to detect or connect to the printer check the Terminal tab in Octoprint for errors.
+If the plugin fails to detect or connect to the printer check the Terminal tab in Octoprint for errors.

+If you are on OctoPi/Linux and see a USB permissions error then you will need to add a udev rule to allow access to the printer - see error message in the Terminal tab of Octoprint for instructions.

+Verify that the Serial Connection settings are set correctly, in particular the "Send a checksum with the command" setting.

-Turn on debug messages for the plugin (Settings > Logging, under "Logging Levels" set octoprint.plugins.flashforge to "DEBUG" and then click "Save")
+Turn on debug messages for the plugin (Settings > Logging, under "Logging Levels" set octoprint.plugins.flashforge to "DEBUG" and then click "Save") to help troubleshoot connection issues.

-After attempting to connect to the printer with debug messages turned on, review the log (Settings > Logging, octoprint.log)
+After attempting to connect to the printer with debug messages turned on, review the log (Settings > Logging, octoprint.log) for clues.